Quick Start Guide - SMS Gateway

 Step 1: Log in to your account

-The first thing that you need to do after the installation to log in to your account that you created during the installation.
-For that just click on the Ozeki Desktop icon and your Ozeki 10 SMS Gateway will open up in your web browser (Figure 1).
+If you want to send mass text messages from computer, the first thing that you need to do after the installation to log in to your account that you created during the installation.
+For that just click on the Ozeki Desktop icon and your Ozeki SMS Gateway will open up in your web browser (Figure 1).

 In the login window just enter the username which is 'admin' by default and your password that you specified during the installation.
 After you pressed OK, the SMS Gateway starts automatically with an opening window as Figure 2 demonstrates it.
 Here there are four main panels that collect all the main features of the SMS Gateway you need to handle SMS messages.
 If you want to change the password of the default 'admin' user, you can easily do that by following the quick guide on the link.

 Step 2: Set up your mobile network connection